 A logicalLocation object describes a logical location.
 A logical location is a location specified by a programmatic construct such as a namespace, a type, or a method, without regard to the physical location where the construct occurs.

-logicalLocation objects occur as property values within the run.logicalLocations object (§3.11.14).
+logicalLocation objects occur in two places: as array elements of run.logicalLocations (§3.14.17) and as the value of location.logicalLocation (§3.28.4).

 Logical location naming rules